-Have you ever been like: I wish I could just make the remote repository right from the prompt.
-With Hub it's possible.
+Have you ever wished it would be possible to initiate a remote repository right from the prompt?
+With Hub it’s possible.

-Hub is pretty epic, I love it!
-Basically it make life easier by letting you interact with GitHub more from the command line and not from clicking GUI.
+Hub is really nice.
+Basically it make life easier by letting you interact with GitHub more from the command line.

 On a mac the best and easiest install method is via HomeBrew: